cs3org/reva/docs/content/en/docs/tutorials/accept-invite-tutorial.md

 ```

 ## 5. Run Reva
-Now you need to run Revad (the Reva deamon).
+Now you need to run Revad (the Reva daemon).
 Follow these steps
 from the *reva* folder:

 ```